 The Drought and Flood Mitigation Service project for Uganda is underway

-Earlier in July, the team visited Uganda to understand the needs of the farming community and the infrastructure required.
-Now the team travelled to Kampala, Uganda, from September 18-22, to present the progress of the system to the project’s main stakeholders and partners, and receive their feedback on the undergoing development of the project.
+Now the team travelled to Kampala, Uganda, from September 18-22, to present the progress of the system to the project’s main stakeholders and partners, and receive their feedback on the ongoing development of the project.

 During their visit to the country, the DFMS team also met with different partners and project stakeholders to get their insights on the progress of the DFMS to date.

 Acting High Commissioner Sarah Mann meets officials from RHEA Group and the Drought and Flood Mitigation Service (DFMS) team.

 Funded by the UK Space Agency and led by the RHEA Group, the DFMS aims to improve climate modelling and its impact on agriculture through the development of an Environment Early Warning Platform (EWP).The project is part of the UK Space Agency’s International Partnership Programme (IPP), a 5-year, £152 million programs designed to partner UK space expertise with governments and organizations in emerging and developing economies around the world in order to deliver a sustainable economic or societal benefit.